cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     cancelFn: () => void;
 };

+// Warning: (ae-missing-release-tag) "StackNewImageEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type StackNewImageEvent = CustomEvent_2<StackNewImageEventDetail>

+// Warning: (ae-missing-release-tag) "StackNewImageEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type StackNewImageEventDetail = {
+    image: IImage
+    imageId: string
+    viewportUID: string
+    renderingEngineUID: string
+}

+// Warning: (ae-missing-release-tag) "StackViewportProperties" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type StackViewportProperties = {
+    voiRange?: VOIRange
+    invert?: boolean
+    interpolationType?: InterpolationType
+    rotation?: number
+    flipHorizontal?: boolean
+    flipVertical?: boolean
+}

 // Warning: (ae-missing-release-tag) "StreamingImageVolume" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class StreamingImageVolume extends ImageVolume {
-    constructor(imageVolumeProperties: Types.IVolume, streamingProperties: Types.IStreamingVolumeProperties);
+    // Warning: (ae-forgotten-export) The symbol "Types" needs to be exported by the entry point index.d.ts constructor(imageVolumeProperties: Types.IVolume, streamingProperties: Types.IStreamingVolumeProperties);
     // (undocumented)
     cancelLoading(): void;